arunabhg/node-express-cicd/README.md

 12.6 Save and wait for CodeDeploy to finish all steps.

 12.7 If all steps proceed without any error, connection with GitHub is successful.
-Move to last step.
+Move to next step.

+### Step 13 - Configure deploy.yml and add an IAM user for programmatic access

+13.1 Create new user named `github_deploy` in IAM with Access key or programmatic access.

+13.2 Attach the `AWSCodeDeployFullAccess` policy and create the user.

+13.3 Use it's Access Key ID and Secret access key to create GitHub secrets AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY respectively.

+13.4 Use the template in deploy.yml.

-### Step 13 - Test the Deployment
+### Step 14 - Test the Deployment

-13.1 Go back to the EC2 instance & copy it's public IP.
+14.1 Go back to the EC2 instance & copy it's public IP.

-13.2 Check if it's running fine on port 3000.
+14.2 Check if it's running fine on port 3000.

-13.3.
+14.3.
 Again commit some changes in your code and check if the CI/CD process is successful, from GitHub Actions to CodeDeploy.

-13.4 Check if your changes are visible in the public IP for port 3000.
+14.4 Check if your changes are visible in the public IP for port 3000.

-13.5 For every change you commit to your repo, it should be visible in a few minutes in the public IP.
+14.5 For every change you commit to your repo, it should be visible in a few minutes in the public IP.

-13.6.
+14.6.
 If everything goes fine, you have created a working CI/CD pipeline for your application.

 ## Fix AWS CodeDeploy Failures <a name = "fixes"></a>